Andrew Brajcich, Treasurer

 Andrew Brajcich is an Assistant Professor of Accounting at Gonzaga and brings a financial background to the board.
 He grew up in Spokane, worked as a counselor at the YMCA Camp Reed and served in the U.S. Peace Corps in the Republic of Georgia.
 More recently, he worked at the Big 4 accounting firm of Deloitte & Touche.
 Like any good CPA, Andrew hand ties his bowties.
 He is also licensed to practice law in Washington.

-Elsa Distelhorst is presently retired, devoting much of her time to traveling, family and friends, and engaged in her volunteer work.
+Elsa Distelhorst is presently retired, devoting much of her time to traveling, family and friends, and is also very engaged in her volunteer work.
 Elsa serves as the Board Chair of both the Center for Justice and Rockwood Foundation.
 Elsa also serves on the board of the Krista Foundation for Global Citizenship and serves on its annual fundraising breakfast committee.
 She retired following 25 years of service at Whitworth University, the last 15 years as the Director of Development – Corporate, Foundation and Community Relations.
-Elsa has served with many organizations in the community including The Mayor’s Task Force on Race Relations (appointment by Mayor Jack Geherty 97-99), Nishinomiya Sister City Society (President 95-97), Japan Week Spokane (Founding Chair for 8 years), Unity in Action (steering committee member 95-98), Intercollegiate Racial Concerns Committee (member 97-99), Churches Against Racism (member 98-99), and Greater Spokane Inc, formerly the Spokane Regional Chamber of Commerce, (member 1985-2010, in various roles including 8 years as Chair of the Workforce Diversity Council).
+Elsa has served with many organizations in the community including The Mayor’s Task Force on Race Relations (appointment by Mayor Jack Geraghty 97-99), Nishinomiya Sister City Society (President 95-97), Japan Week Spokane (Founding Chair for 8 years), Unity in Action (steering committee member 95-98), Intercollegiate Racial Concerns Committee (member 97-99), Churches Against Racism (member 98-99), and Greater Spokane Inc, formerly the Spokane Regional Chamber of Commerce, (member 1985-2010, in various roles including 8 years as Chair of the Workforce Diversity Council).
 In addition, Elsa is a graduate of Leadership Spokane, class of 1988.
 She brings a strong personal commitment to economic and social justice, intercultural understanding, and community service, and extensive experience in fundraising and non-profit board development.